Garbage Collector Analysis

 System.gc().
 Other causes trigger the collection of the young generation space

-young generation collection collects more objects.
+collections although the young generation collections collect more objects.

 Collected references with special GC handling are shown as "final", "weak", "soft" and "phantom" references in separate columns.